jhellingman/tei2html/Wiki/Installation.md

 SX is an SGML to XML translator, and NSGML is an SGML validator, part of the SP package.
 Since XSLT only supports XML, you will need both those two tools to be able to work with SGML.
 They can be downloaded from [James Clark website](http://www.jclark.com/).
 For windows, get [sp 1.3.4](ftp://ftp.jclark.com/pub/sp/win32/sp1_3_4.zip).

 To enable SX and NSGML to understand your document types, you need to configure a catalog of DTDs (Which maps public DTDs to local resources containing their definitions).
-The scripts assume this is located in a file named `tools/pubtext/CATALOG`.
+The scripts assume this is located in a file named `dtd/CATALOG`.

 You will need to add the `teilite.dtd` to the CATALOG.
 This DTD can be found here: http://www.tei-c.org/Vault/P4/Lite/DTD/

 A short explanation of Catalog files can be found in the SP documentation on James Clark's website referenced above.

+As an alternative to SX and NSGML, you can use osx and onsgml from the OpenJade Project.
+These are slightly more up-to-date.
+You will have to update the names in the main `tei2html.pl` script in that case.

 ## ZIP ##